datarefuge/workflow/docs/bagging.md

 - The organizers of the event (in-person or remote) will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
   	- Click the invite link, and choose a user name and a password.
 - Create an account on the DataRefuge Slack using this [slack-in](https://rauchg-slackin-qonsfhhvxs.now.sh/) (or use the Slack team recommended by your event organizers).
 This is where people share expertise and answer each other's questions.
-- Get set up with Python and the Python script to make a bag at the command line: [https://github.com/LibraryOfCongress/bagit-python](https://github.com/LibraryOfCongress/bagit-python)
+- Get set up with Python and the [`bagit-python`](https://github.com/LibraryOfCongress/bagit-python) script to make a bag at the command line
 - If you need any assistance:
      - Talk to your DataRescue guide if you are at an in-person event.
-     - Or post questions on Slack in the #Baggers channel (or other channel recommended by your event organizers).
+     - Or post questions in the DataRefuge Slack `#baggers` channel (or other channel recommended by your event organizers).

 ## Claiming a Dataset for Bagging